-Adjustable versus fixed rate loans
+Differences between adjustable and fixed rate loans

-Your first few years of payments on a fixed-rate loan are applied primarily to pay interest.
-The amount paid toward principal goes up slowly each month.
+Your first few years of payments on a fixed-rate loan are applied primarily toward interest.
+This proportion reverses itself as the loan ages.